How Often Should I Review My Estate Plan?

 - Over five years have elapsed since your last review

-Reviewing your estate plan regularly not only gives you peace of mind, but also alerts you to any needed changes in your entire financial plan.
-While reviewing your estate plan, take into consideration your overall, and sometimes competing, family goals plus tax exposures and financial positions to assure that all elements work together in an integrated whole.
+Reviewing your estate plan regularly not only gives you peace of mind, but also alerts you to any needed changes in your larger financial plan.
+While reviewing your estate plan, take into consideration your overall, and sometimes competing, family goals, as well as tax exposures and financial positions to assure that all elements work together in an integrated whole.

 You're about to exit BOH.com